qqrm/autotemp/README.md

 # ChatGPT Temporary State

 Firefox extension that keeps the "Temporary chat" mode on chatgpt.com enabled for every new conversation.
-Use it when you want each chat to remain ephemeral and excluded from model training.
+Use it when you want each chat to remain ephemeral.

 https://addons.mozilla.org/en-US/firefox/addon/chatgpt-temporary-state/